paulovieira/hapi-auth-cookie-cache/readme.md

 ## Introduction

-This hapi plugin combines [`hapi-auth-cookie`](https://github.com/hapijs/hapi-auth-cookie) and hapi's native [caching capabilities](http://hapijs.com/api#servercacheoptions) to provide a simple way to implement an authentication system in a hapijs application.
+This hapi plugin combines [`hapi-auth-cookie`](https://github.com/hapijs/hapi-auth-cookie) and hapi's native [caching capabilities](http://hapijs.com/api#servercacheoptions) to provide a simple and reusable authentication system.

 ## Description

 Assumptions / dependencies:

-a. 'cookie' scheme - the 'cookie' authentication scheme must be registered (this scheme is provided by `hapi-auth-cookie`
+- 'cookie' scheme - the 'cookie' authentication scheme must be registered (this scheme is provided by `hapi-auth-cookie`)
-b. catbox client - the server must have an instance of some catbox client (could be [catbox-memory](https://github.com/hapijs/catbox-memory) for instance, which is part of hapi core)
+- catbox client - the server must have an instance of some catbox client (could be [catbox-memory](https://github.com/hapijs/catbox-memory) for instance, which is part of hapi core)

 When this plugin is registered it will do the following:

-- Creates an [authentication strategy](http://hapijs.com/api#serverauthstrategyname-scheme-mode-options) named 'cookie-cache', which uses the 'cookie' authentication scheme
+- Creates an [authentication strategy](http://hapijs.com/api#serverauthstrategyname-scheme-mode-options) based on the 'cookie' authentication scheme
 - Creates a [catbox policy](http://hapijs.com/api#servercacheoptions) using the catbox client previously configured
 - Creates 2 routes:
-    - One route to handle the submission of the login data (usually the username and password)
+    - One route to handle the submission of the login data (usually the username and password, via an html form)
     - One route to handle the logout procedure (clear the cookie in the client and delete the respective entry in the cache)

 In other words, the functionality provided by this plugin consists in the generic components of a simple cookie-based login system (stuff that can be reused).

 ## Workflow

-Here is a more detailed description of the usual process.

 Suppose the client is not authenticated (is not 'logged in').